LLMs can construct powerful representations and streamline sample-efficient supervised learning

-\section{Full EHRSHOT Evaluation Results for Global-Rubric-Tabular}
+\subsection{Full EHRSHOT evaluation results for Global-Rubric-Tabular}

-Once a global rubric and its associated tabularization script have been learned, applying the transformation to additional examples is inexpensive and deterministic.
-This makes it practical to evaluate Global-Rubric-Tabular on the full EHRSHOT dataset without subsampling. \Cref{tab:grtab-full} reports results for all 15 benchmark tasks.
+Evaluating Global-Rubric-Tabular on the full EHRSHOT dataset without subsampling is feasible as there are no per-example LLM calls needed. \Cref{tab:grtab-full} reports results for the full dataset.
 The model achieves a mean AUROC of 0.770 and mean AUPRC of 0.312 across tasks.